A nipple can get a work of art deleted;

 For decades, female-appearing nipples have been disproportionately censored online - reshaping art history in real time.

-This March and April 2026, Don’t Delete Art partners with Free The Nipplefounded by activist and filmmaker Lina Escoto expose how gender-biased content moderation continues to censor, restrict, and erase art featuring female-appearing nipples.
+During March and April 2026, Don’t Delete Art partnered with Free The Nipplefounded by activist and filmmaker Lina Escoto expose how gender-biased content moderation continues to censor, restrict, and erase art featuring female-appearing nipples.

 ABOUT THE COLLABORATION